ShrithikShahapure/netmaze-explorer/on-premises-network-simulation/README.md

 terraform apply
 ```

-### 6. Review and Confirm
-Review the Terraform plan output before applying changes.
-Confirm by typing "yes" when prompted.

 ### 7. Clean Up
 After you're finished, use make destroy or terraform destroy to remove the created AWS resources.